Bethany, Missouri: History

 In June 1845, John S. Allen was appointed to survey the town into lots and offer the same for sale.
 The plat, covering 19 acres (7.7 hectare), was completed on June 27, 1845.

 The first home constructed in the community was built by John S. Allen.
 Although built as a residence, it was primarily used to store the first stock of goods brought to the community.
 It was destroyed by fire in 1864.

 The Chicago, Burlington and Quincy Railroad reached Bethany in 1880.
 Two other railroad lines were also later laid into the county.
 The railroad influenced the economy and environment of the community until the early 1980s, when the last train pulled out of the Bethany Depot and the tracks were removed.
 Transportation was an important industry to the community and the population grew to its greatest level around the turn of the century when over 24,000 persons lived in Harrison County.

-Industry played a vital role in Bethany's growth starting with Colonel C.L.
-Jennings who erected the first steam mill around 1854 in the northwest part of town; it produced both lumber and flour.
+Industry was vital to Bethany's growth, starting with Colonel C.L.
+Jennings who erected the first steam mill around 1854 in the northwest part of town, which produced lumber and flour.
 Because the country was so new, little need for towns existed.
-For several years, only a few retail shops existed and development and growth of the town was slow but by 1855, Bethany was known as one of the best trading places in Northwest Missouri.
+For several years, few retail shops existed and development and growth of the town was slow but by 1855, Bethany was known as one of the best trading places in Northwest Missouri.

 An industrial park was established in the 1940s by the Harrison County Industrial Development Authority; the Bethany Memorial Airport was opened in 1944.
 The first tenant in the industrial park was Calhoun Manufacturing, making agriculture machinery.
 Lambert Manufacturing opened a facility in 1971 and Place's Discount Stores also became a resident of the industrial park until 2001 when they sold to Pamida, with the distribution center remaining active in the park until its 2002 closure.
 The 120,000 square foot building was purchased by the home grown Bethany business Gumdrop Books following Pamida's closure.
 Later additions to the park include Superior Waste, and Tri-State Carports, which opened for business in 2001.
 The 1990s were a period of aggressive growth, especially within the service industry with the addition of several motels and restaurants.
 There has been several million dollars investment each year during the 90's and an increase of nearly 100 jobs annually.